FSRA AML Rulebook ADGM

 Risk Assessment

-Comprehensive risk assessment tools to evaluate and manage potential risks in customer onboarding and business operations.
+Assess risk to evaluate and manage potential fraud during customer onboarding and ongoing operations.